isomerpages/nparks-biodiversity/_festival-programmes/Festival Booths.md

 </div>
 </td>
 <td rowspan="1" colspan="1">
-<p>Here at the <strong><a href="https://birdsociety.sg/" rel="noopener noreferrer nofollow" target="_blank">Bird Society of Singapore</a></strong> we
+<p>Here at the&nbsp;<strong><a href="https://birdsociety.sg/" rel="noopener noreferrer nofollow" target="_blank">Bird Society of Singapore</a></strong>,
-promote a transparent, science-based approach in our efforts to expand local and regional knowledge on birds.
-Head down to our booth to learn more about our science, our resources and how you can meaningfully contribute to research and conservation!</p>
+we promote a transparent, science-based approach in our efforts to expand local and regional knowledge on birds.
+Head down to our booth to learn more about our science, our resources, and how you can meaningfully contribute to research and conservation!</p>
 </td>
 </tr>